Biden Beefs Up Student Debt, Medicare Plans to Woo Sanders Voters

 Biden said he would fund the plan by repealing the high-income “excess business losses” tax cut in the recent $2.1 trillion coronavirus relief package.

-Politically, Kelchen thinks the proposal “will help on the margins” in attracting Sanders and Warren supporter.
+Politically, Kelchen thinks the proposal “will help on the margins” in attracting Sanders and Warren supporters.
 However, “It’s still not free college and it’s still not debt cancellation, so Biden could still be seen as too moderate,” he said.

 In his announcement Biden also made suggestions for a second coronavirus relief package, another proposal that has been championed recently by Sanders.